top of page

 . . . . . . . . . . . . . . . .

-[1] Victor Wilhelmovich von Val (1840-1915) was a statesman, cavalry general, and Mayor of St. Petersburg in 1892-1895.
+[1] Victor Wilhelmovich von Val (1840-1915) was a statesman, cavalry general, and Mayor of St. Petersburg from 1892 to 1895.

 [2] Fedor Nikiforovich Plevako (1842-1908) was a highly renowned Moscow lawyer, outstanding court orator, and State Councilor.
 He was known as “Moscow’s Chrysostom” (after the “golden-mouthed” historic preacher); contemporaries used to say that he occupied a similar position in the law as Pushkin did in Russian poetry.